openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

    name
    signature

-Example of declarations distinguishable by names:
+The examples below are declarations distinguishable by names:

 .. code-block:: typescript
    :linenos: